lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Electric Field.md

-When a particle exists in space, it will exert a force on any other particle around it proportional to its [[electric charge]], given by
+When a particle exists in space, it will exert a force on any other particle around it proportional to its [Electric Charge](electric%20charge.md), given by
 $$
 \vec{F}=k\cdot{}\frac{q_1q_2}{r^2}
 $$